yrmvgh/yiufcrawl/README.md

 * Lava Orcs
     * brought back but not modified much yet.
     * can't worship Dith.
+    * probably still quite broken until I have the time to attempt to smooth out their problematic areas (if it is even possible).

 * Vine Stalkers
     * added a lignify ability, allowing them to lignify or unlignify at will, costing some time and food, but